MatZar01/KrakN/README.md

 This process can also be done with `extract_features.py` provided in `KrakN/network_trainer_Colab` for greater performance with use of [Google Colab](https://colab.research.google.com) cloud computing service.
 However, in order to do that, your dataset has to be present on your Google Drive.

-After feature extraction, your dataset will be saved in `KrakN/network_trainer/dataset` as `features_s_<zoom factor>.hdf5` file.
+After feature extraction, your dataset will be saved in `KrakN/network_trainer/database` as `features_s_<zoom factor>.hdf5` file.

 ### 3. Network training

 In order to train network run `train_model.py` or `train_model.exe`.
 It will automatically load your dataset if provided correctly and tune training hyperparameters.
-Total training time should not exceed 1 hour and the trained classifier will be saved as `KrakN.cpickle` in the `KrakN/network_trainer` directory.
+Total training time should not exceed 1 hour and the trained classifier will be saved as `KrakN_model.cpickle` in the `KrakN/network_trainer` directory.

 **After training the model, points 1 to 3 will not have to be repeated unless you will need to add new classes to the classifier.** Trained models can also be shared across working stations.